Sui dynasty: Buddhism

 Buddhism was popular during the Sixteen Kingdoms and Northern and Southern dynasties period that preceded the Sui dynasty, spreading from India through Kushan Afghanistan into China during the Late Han period.
 Buddhism gained prominence during the period when central political control was limited.
 Buddhism created a unifying cultural force that uplifted the people out of war and into the Sui dynasty.
 In many ways, Buddhism was responsible for the rebirth of culture in China under the Sui dynasty.

-While early Buddhist teachings were acquired from Sanskrit sutras from India, it was during the late Six dynasties and Sui dynasty that local Chinese schools of Buddhist thoughts started to flourish.
-Most notably, Zhiyi founded the Tiantai school and completed the Great treatise on Concentration and Insight, within which he taught the principle of "Three Thousand Realms in a Single moment of Life" as the essence of Buddhist teaching outlined in the Lotus Sutra.
+While early Buddhist teachings were acquired from Sanskrit sutras, it was during the late Six dynasties and Sui dynasty that local Chinese schools of Buddhist thoughts started to flourish.
+Most notably, Zhiyi founded the Tiantai school, and completed the Great treatise on Concentration and Insight, within which he taught the principle of "Three Thousand Realms in a Single moment of Life" as the essence of Buddhist teaching outlined in the Lotus Sutra.

-Emperor Wen and his empress had converted to Buddhism to legitimize imperial authority over China and the conquest of Chen.
+Emperor Wen and his empress had converted to Buddhism to legitimise imperial authority over China and the conquest of Chen.
 The emperor presented himself as a Cakravartin king, a Buddhist monarch who would use military force to defend the Buddhist faith.
 In the year 601 AD, Emperor Wen had relics of the Buddha distributed to temples throughout China, with edicts that expressed his goals, "all the people within the Four Seas may, without exception, develop enlightenment and together cultivate fortunate karma, bringing it to pass that present existences will lead to happy future lives, that the sustained creation of good causation will carry us one and all up to wondrous enlightenment".
-Ultimately, this act was an imitation of the ancient Mauryan Emperor Ashoka of India.
+Ultimately, this act was an imitation of Ashoka, a ruler of the ancient Maurya Empire in India.